What’s so complicated about learning how to make coffee?

 In terms of taste, siphon fans swear that vacuum coffee beats any filter coffee, hands down.
 They’re not wrong!
 Even if you break down the flavors a bit differently, it still makes it quite a distinct beverage.

-Cost-wise, a decent siphon runs around $75.
+Cost-wise, a decent siphon coffee maker starts around $75.
 It’s usually made of (breakable) glass and needs to be thoroughly cleaned after each use.
 Of all the ways to prepare filter coffee (and its relatives), for me, the siphon is the most about the spectacle of it all.

-If it were otherwise, expensive coffee bars wouldn’t serve you $5 filter coffee but would instead line the counters with siphons.
+If it were otherwise, expensive coffee bars wouldn’t serve you $5 pour-over coffee but would instead line the counters with siphons.

-Forget filters, coffee grounds or the elaborate filter coffee maker.
+Forget filters, coffee grounds or the elaborate drip coffee maker.

 Sometimes all you need to do is add finely ground coffee to your cup with a pinch of your thumb, pour in hot water and drink the brew as soon as the grounds sink to the bottom.
 (A little tip from a pro: don’t forget to stir.)